wasp-sweden/wara-sw-tech-tools/README.md

 If you have Docker installed, you can launch a pristine Ubuntu environment for building and testing the corpus projects using `ove docker`.
 Running `ove buildme` in this container will prompt you to install missing dependencies using `sudo apt install`.

+Once the corpus is built, `ove systest doxygen-clang-tidy` can be used to run an example invocation of clang-tidy on Doxygen.

 For more information, read the [OVE Tutorial](https://github.com/Ericsson/ove-tutorial).

 # Backlog